 Research on the “new generations” that have lived in an online world their entire lives is extensive.
 Those of us who didn’t grow up with the internet until teen years or adulthood are intrigued by those who have known no different.
 We worry about what it is doing to their brains, social skills, and the like.
 Mostly it is a fear of the unknown, just like any new concept.

-So, our 14-year-old is entering the high school phase—final years of school.
+Let’s say your 14-year-old is entering the high school phase—final years of school.
 They may know a few or no one in their new school.
 How do we help them create a good social group?
-How do we help them to not become instantly outed or not liked because of a normal, awkward teen moment?
+How do we help them to not become instantly outed or disliked because of a normal, awkward teen moment?
 The key is to be involved in their life and push them to be involved in the real world.

 Why do I share this story?
 Because we need to push our children to get involved in their school community.
-Nowadays, there are many clubs and activities they can do that are not sports related.
+Nowadays, there are many clubs and activities they can do that are not sports-related.
 If they don’t find something they like, they can start a club, too.
-All of my teen patients that are entering high school, I require to bring the list of offered activities to my office so we can brainstorm which ones they want to join.
+I require all of my teen patients who are entering high school to bring the list of offered activities to my office.
+Then, we brainstorm which ones they want to join.
 They probably resent me, but the ones that do join an organization are much happier as the school year progresses, and they experience far less anxiety at the beginning of subsequent school years.

 Teach Them How to Make Friends and How to Be One

 I also work with them on how to interact with their peers and build friendships.
-We discuss ways to start a conversation, whether it’s by noticing something about another person and complimenting, asking if someone understood a concept in class or heard what the teacher said, offering to help each other with homework, etc. We work on building confidence when they walk into those big school doors so that they are more attractive to future friends.
-We process how to follow up afterward by saying “Hi,” or smiling with eye contact in the hallways, eventually asking for a number so that you can text each other or use another app to communicate, such as Snapchat or TikTok.
-We discuss what to put on Snapchat or TikTok so that they don’t appear “weird,” while also maintaining their self-respect.
+We discuss ways to start a conversation: noticing something about another person and complimenting them, asking if someone understood a concept in class or heard what the teacher said, offering to help each other with homework, etc. We work on building confidence when they walk into those big school doors so that they are more attractive to future friends.
+We process how to follow up afterward by saying, “Hi,” or smiling with eye contact in the hallways … eventually asking for a number so that they can text one other or use an app, like Snapchat or TikTok, to communicate.
+We discuss what to put on their social media so that they don’t appear “weird,” while also maintaining their self-respect and individuality.